clj-commons/pretty/README.md

 The related function, `format-exception`, produces the same output, but returns it as a string.

-For both `format-exception` and `write-exception`, output of the stack trace is optional.
+For both `format-exception` and `write-exception`, output of the stack trace is optional, or can be limited to a certain number of stack frames.

 # REPL and nREPL Support